juliuserbach/OverFlow/README.md

   2. Create an automation that runs every _n_ minutes (adjust `/15` as needed):

      ```yaml
+     # Place under the top-level `automation:` key or in an included automations file.
      automation:
        - alias: "Log pool guests every 15 minutes"
          trigger: